Posted on 02 Aug 2009 21:39

 The load in [the] hand is a destabilizing torque that attempts to shift [us] into lateral flexion as contralateral core musculature fires to keep [us] erect….Our lower extremities operate in predominantly closed-chain motion on stable surfaces in the real world - and the destabilizing torques we encounter further up the kinetic chain are truly functional instability training.

 Dumbbells are usually used but kettlebells are also perfect for the suitcase deadlift.

 As mentioned above, to increase the stability and grip challenge, some people use barbells.
 Keep in mind that although the barbell will add a new grip and stability challenge it will limit the total amount of weight you can handle and/or the reps.
 There is no real advantage to focusing on being able to use a barbell exclusively.
 Use a variety of implements of your choice.
 Sandbags also work well.

 Although you can do perform the suitcase deadlift with a weight on each side it is usually done with only one weight to increase the stability challenge.
 Two weights create more balance and it is just "too easy".
 However, a two weight suitcase deadlift would be a great place for a beginner to start.

-When using a dumbell the primary problem will be mobility.
-The dumbell is much lower than a barbell loaded with Olympic plates would be.
+When using a dumbbell the primary problem will be mobility.
+The dumbbell is much lower than a barbell loaded with Olympic plates would be.
 At first there are a several choices to get around the mobility problem (the different methods can of course be mixed).